neul-labs/blogus/README.md

 ## Citation

-If you use Logus in your research, please cite it as follows:
+If you use Blogus in your research, please cite it as follows:

 ```bibtex
 @article{sarkar2024blogus,